-How to grow and care for peppermint plants
+How to grow peppermint

 Peppermint, or Mentha × piperita, is super easy to grow.
 It’s an incredibly useful plant in the kitchen, with the aromatic leaves giving a refreshing flavour to food and drinks.
 The flowers attract beneficial wildlife to the garden, and peppermint plants are rumoured to deter mice, rats and mosquitos!
 Follow our peppermint growing guide to find out how to grow peppermint in your garden.